-In this Letter, however, we find that, instead of breaking down, type-II FDSs exhibit complex non-linear dynamics while preserving the magnetic domain wall structure.
+In this Letter, however, we find that, instead of breaking down, type-II FDSs exhibit complex non-linear dynamics while preserving the topological magnetic domain wall structure.
 We study the dynamical instabilities and dynamics of FDSs in a quasi-2D spin-1 BEC.
 For type-II FDSs, two dynamical instabilities are found, being a snake instability and a spin-twist instability.
 The unstable modes associated with the spin-twist instability generate spin-vortex dipoles in the $F_x-F_z$ plane.
 These spin-vortices are anomalous in that they do not have phase winding in the component wavefunctions.
 The amplitude of a long wavelength transverse perturbation to the type-II FDS grows at early times driven by the snake instability.
 This growth saturates at later time as elements reaching the propagating speed limit of FDSs convert to type-I FDSs.
-This leads to a hybridization of the soliton with spatially alternating type-I and type-II segments along its length, and $m=0$ mass vortex dipole pairs produced at nodes of the motion and confined by the soliton.
-As a result, the hybridized FDS exhibits chaotic motion at long times without loosing the domain wall topological stricture in the transverse magnetization.
+This leads to a hybridization of the soliton with spatially alternating type-I and type-II segments along its length, and mass vortex dipoles in the $m=0$ component produced at nodes of the motion and confined by the line soliton.
+As a result, the hybridized FDS together with the $m=0$ mass vortex dipoles form a composite excitation and exhibits non-periodic and complex 2D motion at long times without loosing the domain wall topological structure in the transverse magnetization.
 In contrast, for the type-I FDSs, only the spin-twist instability exists and the combination of out-of-phase snake-like unstable modes in $m=\pm 1$ components produces polar-core spin-vortex dipole pairs in the $F_x-F_y$ plane.
 Since the inertial mass is positive, a type-I FDS oscillates under transverse perturbations, resembling the motion of an elastic string.

 \textit{Spin-1 BECs ---} A spin-1 BEC consists of atoms with three hyperfine states $\ket{F=1,m=+1,0,-1}$ and is described by the three component wavefunction $\psi=(\psi_{+1},\psi_{0},\psi_{-1})^{T}$.
 The Hamiltonian density of a weekly interacting spin-1 BEC reads \bea = \frac{\hbar^2 \left|\nabla \psi\right|^2 }{2M} +\frac{g_n}{2} |\psi^{\dag}\psi|^2+\frac{g_s}{2} |\psi^{\dag} \mathbf{S} \psi|^2 +q \psi^{\dag} S^2_z \psi, \eea where $M$ is the atomic mass, $g_n>0$ is the density interaction strength, $g_s$ is the spin-dependent interaction strength, $\mathbf{S}=(S_x,S_y,S_z)$, and $S_{j=x,y,z}$ are the spin-1 matrices~\cite{StamperRMP,KAWAGUCHI12}.
 The uniform magnetic field is along the $z$-axis, and $q$ denotes the quadratic Zeeman energy.
 The mean-field dynamics of the field $\psi$ is governed by the Gross-Pitaevskii equations (GPEs)